 Humor is looking for new columnists to bring some joy and laughter to the University and Charlottesville communities.
 As one of the most creative sections of The Cavalier Daily, Humor staffers have the chance to draw inspiration from all around the University and nation, writing pieces on topics ranging from why it’s not sad to be single (like, at all) to advocating for the demolishment of the Rotunda, just to name a few.
 If you like to make other people laugh, Humor would love to hear from you.

 We are looking for motivated and passionate individuals to join the Video staff and help shape The Cavalier Daily’s approach to Video.
-Video content is one of the most relevant and exciting mediums in news right now, and our goal this semester is to incorporate video throughout the paper.
+Video content is one of the most relevant and exciting mediums in news right now, and our goal this semester is to incorporate video throughout the paper and have staffers participate have their own video projects.
 Ideal candidates have creative ideas for content and experience with video editing or production of some kind (editing, scripting, camerawork, etc.), but none is required to join the section.
 Having your own equipment is also helpful but not required, aside from having a computer or laptop capable of running Adobe Premiere.
 We look forward to your application!
 If you have an interest in creating professional, creative, journalistic content, Video is the right place for you.

 I don’t have any journalism experience, can I still join?